maxamillion/ansible-openshift_origin/README.md

 As with any pet project, it might get stale but I will do my best to keep it up to date as well as expand on it as time goes on to handle more sophisticated configrations and deployments.

-1. Sometimes ActiveMQ doesn't start, no idea why but it just doesn't.
-SystemD and Ansible return that it's started but it hasn't, I only notice this on first run deployment.
-If you run notice any odd issues with the broker, check 'systemctl status activemq.service' and verify it's running.

-2. Strange DNS(dnsruby) error that is intermittent.
-It's known to be happening but the root cause is still being traked down.
-If you get this error, try the operation you were attempting again and it should succeed, if not and you're getting an decent amount of information in /var/log/openshift/broker/production.log please feel free to open an issue on github or contact me, info below.
-Error will look similar to the following:

-    Cartridge dnsruby can't connect to 192.168.59.162:53 from 0.0.0.0:61670, use_tcp=false, exception = Errno::EACCES, Permission denied - bind(2)

-UPDATE: 2013-04-01
-    This issue was previously thought to be closely related to a dbus event but it appears to pop up in other scenarios where that dbus event is not present in the logs.
-The root cause is still unknown, but it looks as though it is related to using dhcp on the all-in-one broker/node.
-Still investigating as I find time.

-UPDATE2: 2013-04-01
-    Looks like it's related to running on a machine that recieved it's ip address via NetworkManager.
-Not full confirmed but I've set a static ip using the "classic" network scripts in /etc/sysconfig/network-scripts/ and have not run into this problem at all (yet).
-Originally thought it might be dhcp, but the error occurred with NetworkManager assigning a static ip.

 # Contact Info